 Portable oil vaporizer: These vaporizers are called “vape pens” because of their size and shape.
 Portable oil vaporizers are often inexpensive, even though many of them contain high-quality, CO2-extracted cannabis oil.
 Just be aware that some vapes may use untested, unregulated fillers — so look for quality-controlled products.
 As always, lab verification is important.

-The scientific community is generally in consensus about vaporization being a safe and effective delivery method.
+The scientific community is generally in consensus about vaporization being an effective delivery method that is safer than smoking.
 All the way back in 2008, a study in The Journal of Psychopharmacology called vaping a “suitable method for the administration of THC.”

 Just because vaping is generally safe, however, does not mean that everything is safe to vape.
 Many vape products use harmful ‘cutting agents’ to improve their viscosity.
 One cutting agent used by some producers is polyethylene glycol (PEG).
 When PEG overheats, it can produce cancer-causing molecules called carbonyls.
 One of the better-known carbonyls is formaldehyde.